birdnet-team/birdnet/README.md

 Please ensure you review and adhere to the specific license terms provided with each model.
 Note that educational and research purposes are considered non-commercial use cases.

 ## Citation

+Feel free to use birdnet for your acoustic analyses and research.
+If you do, please cite as:

 ```bibtex
 @article{kahl2021birdnet,